Update by user Sep 30, 2017

 My new phone arrived 5 DAYS later, still no responses from NetTALK.
 The new carrier could not port my number until NetTALK finally updated their system, some time later it finally ported.

-Review about: Nettalk Technical Support.
+Product or Service Mentioned: Nettalk Technical Support.

 Reason of review: Poor customer service.